abdelrahman-atef1/multi_reorderable/README.md

 - **Selection Management**: Built-in selection state management with callbacks
 - **Auto-scrolling**: Automatically scrolls when dragging near edges
 - **Header & Footer Support**: Add custom widgets above and below the list
+- **Pagination Support**: Load more items as the user scrolls
+- **Programmable Refresh**: Refresh the list from outside using a GlobalKey

 ## Examples